Quantcast

 • 1 Tbsp shaved or chopped beeswax (or beads).

-• 3 Tbsp oil (I usually use olive oil, since I have it on hand, but you could use almond, grapeseed, or another oil).
+• 3 Tbsp oil (I usually use olive oil since I have it on hand, but you could use almond, grapeseed, or another oil).

 • 1 tsp raw honey (optional).

-• Melt the beeswax with the oil over a low heat (double boiler, inside a low oven) or microwave at low power (under careful observation to avoid fires).
+• Melt the beeswax with the oil over low heat (double boiler, inside a low oven) or microwave at low power (under careful observation to avoid fires).

-By the way, this stuff also works well to smooth unruly eyebrows, treat chapped hands and moisturize cuticles and fingernails, so you may want to make a bigger batch on your second try.
+By the way, this stuff also works well to smooth unruly eyebrows, treat chapped hands, and moisturize cuticles and fingernails, so you may want to make a bigger batch on your second try.